tpkreddy/Naresh_tech_batch_21_kotlin/git-github.md

 Great [e-book](https://git-scm.com/book/en/v2) to read to learn everything about git and how to use it for github or any other hosting platform such as gitlab, bitbucket and etc.,

+**Commands On Git - Initial Set Up**

+Two basic commands to run
+1. Would let git know who you are
+- git config --global user.name "Your Name"
+- git config user.name

+2. Would let git know your email id
+- git config --global user.email "youremail@google.com"
+- git config user.email

+**Commands on Git - Local SCM**
+*What is a repository ?*

+*A Git repository, in its strict definition, refers to the .git folder within your project directory.
+This hidden folder stores all the metadata Git uses to track changes, branches, commits, and the revision history of your project files*

+*How do we create a repository ?*

+- git init

+*Process to follow to store your files in the repository* Three Folders (Two Existent, one Imaginary)
+1. Bring all the files (newly created or modified) into a staging area (All the files that are to be saved should be first get moved to staging area) from Working Directory
+2. Commit (save the snapshot) into the repository which saves all the files from staging area

+if you want to know, if the project files that you created or modified recently are present in staging area, run the following command
+- git status

+Command to move the files to staging area
+- git add filename.extension
+- git add filename1.extension filename2.extension . . .
+- git add .

+remove the files from staging area
+- git rm --cached filename.extension

+Save the files to repository
+- git commit -m "Short simple message"

+**Important Point:** whenever you save the project into the repository a new hash key (that is unique) is generated.
+Generaly these hashkeys are 40 bit character length.
+Using these hash keys, you can switch between versions.

+Check the history of your commits
+- git log
+- git log --oneline

+Switch between commits
+- git checkout CommitHashKey